Peugeot 5008 new car review

 Cost of ownership

-But of course that's nothing like as good a tax return as you'd get from the plug-in 5008 models Peugeot really wants to sell you.
-The Plug-in Hybrid 195 variant will go 48 miles on a charge.
-While the 73kWh E-5008 has an EV range of 311 miles - which extends to 415 miles for the 96.9kWh version.
-To get near to these, you'll have to make frequent use of the provided 'Eco' drive mode and the various settings (low, medium and high) of the regenerative braking system.
-Peugeot claims an efficiency figure of 3.6 miles per kWh for the entry-level E-5008 variant.
+On to the full-EV versions.
+The 73kWh E-5008 has an EV range of 310 miles - which extends to 414 miles for the 97kWh Single Motor version.
+To get near to these stats, you'll have to make frequent use of the provided 'Eco' drive mode and the various settings (low, medium and high) of the regenerative braking system.
+Peugeot claims an efficiency figure of 3.6 miles per kWh for the 73kWh E-5008 variant.
 This is aided by eco tyres, friction-reducing bearings, a slippery drag coefficient of 0.28Cd and a heat pump which will preserve range in cold weather.

 + More